Cast Your Vote for Your Favorite Sales-Building Best Practice!

 Support Local Our customers love that they get to buy products from so many of their neighbors in one store.

 Offer Unique Experiences Providing products that customers can’t easily get online makes it more convenient for our customers and it helps us compete against digital retailers like Amazon.
-For example, our tee shirt maker creates local team shirts and jerseys, which are cumbersome to procure individually online.
-While it is often easier to shop digitally, items like this can help us prioritize brick and mortars.
+For example, our t-shirt maker creates local team shirts and jerseys you can't get anywhere else.

-Sense of Community Bringing so many local companies together reinforces the idea of community and showcases the ideals of “Hometown Proud.”
+Sense of Community Bringing so many local companies together reinforces the idea of community and showcases our commitment to “Hometown Proud.”

 For Our Store

 Helps Us Stand Out Business can be a real struggle and we have to continue to identify niches.

 New Revenue Streams Modern stores, especially in smaller areas, need to become specialists in a generalist’s market.
 We have to do what we do better than the others around us, and bringing in experts really helps that.